The Three Trillion Dollar War: Criticism

-In a 2006 review, economist Alan Krueger argued the estimate was too high for three reasons.
+In a review of the 2006 NBER Working Paper the book is based on, economist Alan Krueger argued that Bilmes and Stiglitz's estimate was too high for three reasons.
 First, it counts future interest payments on the debt created by military spending as well as the direct expenditures, which is double counting.
 Second, it counts increased military recruitment costs that incorporate a premium for higher risk of death or injury and the direct cost of the deaths and injuries, which is also double counting.
 Third, it attributes a global increase in the price of oil entirely to the Iraq War.

 Other academics, including John Lott, Richard Zerbe, and Edgar Browing, echoed those criticisms, and in addition challenged the Lancet surveys of Iraq War casualties to determine the number of Iraqi deaths.